-- Stage 1 A warning - Stage 2 Timeout (from an activity or in another classroom) - Stage 3 Sent to the Team Leader (recorded on MyConcern) - Stage 4 Removal to another classroom for the remainder of the session - Stage 5 Referred to the Headteacher (not detention) - Stage 6 Letter sent to parents (recorded on MyConcern)
+Stage 1 A warning Stage 2 Timeout (from an activity or in another classroom.)
+This will usually be for 5-10 minutes, to give the pupil time to reflect (recorded on the behaviour tracker.)
+Stage 3 Sent to a member of SLT (recorded on behaviour tracker.)
+Stage 4 Removal to another classroom for the remainder of the session (recorded on behaviour tracker.)
+Stage 5 Referred to the Headteacher (not detention and recorded on MyConcern.)
+Stage 6 Letter sent to parents (recorded on MyConcern.)